strozfriedberg/LAVA/README.md

 ```
 `pretty_format` - Just a human readable representation of the timestamp (Not used for any parsing)

-`regex` - regex to capture the timestamp
+`regex` - Regex to capture the timestamp. (backslashes must be escaped in the YML file)

-`stftime_format` - format to parse the thing string that is captured.
+`stftime_format` - Format to parse the thing string that is captured.
 Must follow the formats in https://docs.rs/chrono/latest/chrono/format/strftime/

+`function_to_call` - **Optional** - String that references a function name in `date_string_mutations.rs`.
+This specifies the function that will be called on the captured string, before it is parsed into a datetime object with the specified strftime string.
+This is necessary for some time formats like Epoch milliseconds, and in the future, Syslog events with no year.
+Basically any format where the timestamp string on it's own, does not have a valid rust strftime format to parse it.
+As such you need something to mutate the string so that it can parse properly.

 `should_match` - List of strings that should get captured by the regex, successfully parsed by the strftime format, and **match the date January 1st, 2023, at 1 AM**.
 A test is auto generated for each of these, and if any one of those conditions fail, the test will fail.